I learned to solve all my Interior Design problems by dancing.

 It always seems to come back to this alignment between art, science, and energy that I combine when I am creating a perfect space for myself or you.

-By seeing the common threads between dance and design, I draw inspiration and solutions from one realm and apply them to another.
-It’s a testament to the universal language of art and creativity and how understanding one form can enrich our appreciation and execution of another.
+I get inspired by dance and apply it to art and design.
+It’s a testament to the universal language of art and creativity and how understanding one form can inspire creativity in another.

 So what do I mean I learned to solve all my Interior Design problems by dancing?
-There are so many ways and examples that I will write a series on this.
+There are so many ways and examples,

 Mixing Styles

-Merging dance styles isn’t about merely mashing two forms together; it’s about synthesizing them in a manner that feels organic and new while still respecting their origins.
+Merging dance styles isn’t about merely mashing two forms together; it’s about putting them together in a manner that feels organic and new while still respecting their origins.

 Let’s draw a parallel to interior design: